-- (2) Relates to 4,497,363 Common Shares issuable upon the conversion of senior secured convertible promissory notes. - (3) Estimated solely for the purpose of calculating the registration fee, based on the average of the high and low prices of the Common Shares on the Nasdaq Capital Market on January 31, 2024 in accordance with Rule 457(c) of the Securities Act. - (4) Relates to 1,500,000 Common Shares issuable upon the exercise of warrants, each of which is exercisable at a price of \$0.25 per share. - (5) Calculated pursuant to Rule 457(g) under the Securities Act, based on the exercise price of the warrants. - (6) Relates to 1,364,325 Common Shares to be issued pursuant to the terms of the convertible promissory notes upon the effectiveness of the registration statement with such shares having a value of \$270,000 based on a fixed price per share of \$0.1979, as agreed to by the Selling Stockholders.
+- (2) Relates to 4,497,363 Common Shares issuable upon the conversion of senior secured convertible promissory notes. - (3) Estimated solely for the purpose of calculating the registration fee, based on the average of the high and low prices of the Common Shares on the Nasdaq Capital Market on January 8, 2024 in accordance with Rule 457(c) of the Securities Act. - (4) Relates to 1,500,000 Common Shares issuable upon the exercise of warrants, each of which is exercisable at a price of \$0.25 per share. - (5) Calculated pursuant to Rule 457(g) under the Securities Act, based on the exercise price of the warrants. - (6) Relates to 1,364,325 Common Shares to be issued pursuant to the terms of the convertible promissory notes upon the effectiveness of the registration statement with such shares having a value of \$270,000 based on the closing price of the Common Shares on the Nasdaq Capital Market on January 8, 2024.